pegerto/akka-spider/README.md

 ### Abstract

-This project implements a standard spider using reactive programming, modeling the default actors
+This project implements a standard spider using reactive programming, modelling the default actors

 - Queue: Models a queue of work that need to be scheduler
-- Downloader: multiple downloader actors to do the heavy lifting, download extract and normalize the relations
+- Downloader: multiple downloader actors to do the heavy lifting, download extract and normalise the relations
 - Scheduler: Take work from the queue and send it to the downloaders.

 ```